Summer Fellows Program FAQs

 As a summer program, your financial aid eligibility during the academic year will not be affected.
 Participation in this program will not count as a quarter of enrollment for financial aid eligibility.

-Is the internship or research component considered employment?
+Is the research component considered employment?

 Program Commitment and Other Activities